 By Becki from Meet Me In Departures

-If you’re traveling through southern Thailand and love, ancient relics then be sure to visit the ruins of Ayutthaya.
+If you’re traveling through southern Thailand and love ancient relics, then visit the ruins of Ayutthaya.
 Here you’ll find the remnants of one of the ancient capitals of Siam.
-The city of Ayutthaya was founded in approximately 1350 and was home to a thriving empire until 1767, when the Burmese invaded the city, leaving it for ruin.
+The city of Ayutthaya was founded in approximately 1350 and was home to a thriving empire until 1767, when the Burmese invaded the city, leaving it to ruin.

 If you visit the city today, you’ll be able to see parts of this once-majestic kingdom.
-The Ayutthaya Historical Park’ is a UNESCO-listed world heritage site, and if you visit, it’s clear to see why.
+The Ayutthaya Historical Park is a UNESCO-listed world heritage site; if you visit, it’s clear to see why.

-One of the most iconic images on any Thailand advertising is that of the head of a Buddha entwined in a trunk of a Bodhi tree.
+One of the most iconic images in any Thailand advertising is that of a Buddha’s head entwined in a Bodhi tree’s trunk.
 This iconic landmark can be found in Ayutthaya in the temple complex of Wat Mahathat.

-When you visit the Buddha Head in the tree, first, you’ll have to queue up to take the photo.
-The sharp eyes of the security guard will be watching over you to ensure that you don’t turn your back on the Buddha Head and that the height of your head doesn’t rise above the level of the Buddhas head; which means, yes, you’ll have to crawl up to it.
+When you visit the Buddha’s Head in the tree, you’ll have to queue up to take a photo.
+The sharp eyes of the security guard will be watching over you to ensure that you don’t turn your back on the Buddha’s Head and that the height of your head doesn’t rise above the level of the Buddha’s head, which means, yes, you’ll have to crawl up to it.